moinnadeem/exllama/README.md

 ```
 python -m pip wheel git+https://github.com/jllllll/exllama --no-deps
 ```
 The CUDA version used to build the wheel will be appended to the version number automatically.
+ROCm version can be appended by defining the `ROCM_VERSION` environment variable: `ROCM_VERSION=5.4.2`

 Pre-built wheels are available in the releases.